 Access a huge collection of ATOM Study Guides

 Our collection of documentaries and feature films provide valuable educational video content for the classroom.
-ATOM (Australian Teachers of Media) study guides can help you incorporate these educational programmes into lessons or lectures easily, linking learnings to curriculum outcomes.
+ATOM (Australian Teachers of Media) study guides can help you incorporate these educational programs into lessons or lectures easily, linking learnings to curriculum outcomes.
 As the exclusive distributor of the ATOM study guides, we offer over 1,200 guides and articles within the ClickView platform.
 These are each linked with corresponding documentaries and feature films, including many set texts.Browse ATOM Study Guides

 We remove the ads to save you time

-- You and your staff can request ad-free recordings of any programme from the past 14 days.
+- You and your staff can request ad-free recordings of any program from the past 14 days.
 Think of the immersion possibilities for students studying a foreign language or take the opportunity to show a documentary or drama that ties in with a current topic.

 "An outstanding resource for films and documentaries that is easy to navigate and has a diverse range of resources."

 How does using TV support teaching and learning?

 Using carefully chosen TV content in the classroom is standard contemporary teaching practice.
 There are many reasons why this is the case.

 - If used well, TV content can grab students’ attention and provide a hook into a particular subject or topic.

 - It can be an innovative way to explain a complex idea and help visual learners to grasp concepts more easily.